prernads/HacktoberFest-2022-Blog-Writing/README.md

 Hacktoberfest welcomes people of any experience level to participate, and Low-Code and Non-Code Contributions are fantastic choices for folks who don't have a lot of Technical Knowledge.

+This repo is aimed at people who are new to Open-Source, earn and learn from that experience.

 This repository is based on Blog Writing.
-We encourage students to write a blog on the themes that we have given and make a PR for that in the respective folder of the themes.
+We encourage students to write a documentation on the given themes and make a PR for that.

+## How to contibute your Blog?
+- You have to write a Blog on any of the given themes.
+- You have to write your Blog in a MarkDown (MD) file.
+- Your markdown file should be named as `YourGithubUsername.md`. eg. ShaileshKumar007.md
+- You have to submit a MarkDown file in the repository.
+- Your Blog should be properly formatted.
+In order to learn how to make a Markdown file, you can visit [this link](https://www.markdownguide.org/cheat-sheet/) to learn about markdown.

+## Themes
+- Is 5G good for India?
+- Is Electric Vehicle Sector going to be a leader in India?
+- Is Privacy a myth?
+- Future of Crypto-Currency in India?

+## Guidelines to be followed while writing Documentation
+- Minimum words of your blog should be 300.
+- Pull request will be accepted on the basis of the quality of your Documentation.

 ### Contributing
 Please read [CONTRIBUTING.md](/CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](/CODE_OF_CONDUCT.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ### Rules
-* Pull Requests are accepted on **First Come First Serve Basis**.
 * Read the [CONTRIBUTING.md](/CONTRIBUTING.md) file.
 * Respect people.
 * Be friendly, helpful, and patient.